YagaGauaganek/reading-notes-bootcamp/README.md

   - How do you create a link with a Markdown?
   - What are the three symbols you can use to create an unordered (bulleted) list with Markdown?
 - Growth Mindset
-  - What is Growth Mindset
+  - What is Growth Mindset?

 ***
 ## Brief Intro